What is Jira? A comprehensive guide for 2026

 The Atlassian Marketplace for Jira

-One of Jira’s biggest perks is the Atlassian Marketplace, which is filled with thousands of third-party apps and integrations.
+One of Jira's biggest perks is the Atlassian Marketplace, which is filled with thousands of third-party apps and integrations.
 You can find an app to connect Jira to pretty much any other tool you use.
-But having that much choice can be a bit much.
-When you need something specific, like an AI tool for customer support, digging through all those options can be a real time-sink.
-Sometimes, a dedicated tool designed to integrate easily is a much quicker way to solve your problem.
+This vast ecosystem ensures that Jira can serve as the central hub for all your operations.
+When you need a specialized AI tool for customer support, you can easily find dedicated tools that integrate with Jira to enhance your existing setup.

 Who uses Jira?
-Common use cases and limitations
+Common use cases and considerations

 Jira for software development teams